osm-search/nominatim-org-site/_posts/2023-04-27-improving-search.md

 in an order of best fit to the original free-form query.
 Then execute the list until the database returns a result.
 Then recheck the results against the original query to put them in an order.
-In practise, it is not always possible to out the different interpretations of the free-form query into the right order without seeing what results the database will yield.
+In practise, it is not always possible to put the different interpretations of the free-form query into the right order without seeing what results the database will yield.
 The Python code therefore switches to a global measure of accuracy that combines the likelihood how well the structured query matches the free-form